INTERVIEWQuestions & Answers

 I spent a lot of time explaining to them what it consisted in, but without giving me a reason, one day they gave up on the project.
 I think that the subject was completely beyond them, especially the aspect of “involvement with religions”.

-I recognise that reading Dr. Lefebure’s book “The Key to Supernatural Phenomena” can only be confusing and leave one dubious if one is not really educated in Phosphenism.
+I recognize that reading Dr. LEFEBURE’s book “The Key to Supernatural Phenomena” can only be confusing and leave one dubious if one is not really educated in Phosphenism.

-As far as you are concerned, I accepted because your approach is different inasmuch as you know Phosphenism from having experienced it and you have first of all taken the time by yourself to study the subject by getting all of Dr. Lefebure’s books as well as his complete course.
-So you don’t come with a blank notebook and a pen.
-So I will do my best to answer you.
+As far as you are concerned, I accepted because your approach is different inasmuch as you know Phosphenism from having experienced it and you have first of all taken the time by yourself to study the subject by getting all of Dr. LEFEBURE’s books as well as his complete course.
+So, you don’t come with a blank notebook and a pen and I will do my best to answer you.

 A.: We are in 2014 and the Internet is relatively recent too.
-Moreover, in his time, Dr. Lefebure was not what we can call “a good communicator”, quite the opposite.
-And for my part, I must admit that I have always done everything to maintain Phosphenism in a certain “confidentiality”.
+Moreover, in his time, Dr. LEFEBURE was not what we can call “a good communicator”, quite the opposite.
+And for my part, I have to admit that I have always done everything to maintain Phosphenism in a certain “confidentiality”.